setup Hyrox on your Garmin Watch – everything you need to know about HYROX Sports Tech (WOD, AMRAP, CrossFit, Spartan)

 Method 1: Cardio Profile

-The CARDIO profile records heart rate and duration but does not track specific movement patterns or reps like the strength training profile.
-It’s designed for versatile use in indoor fitness where GPS data isn’t needed.
+The CARDIO profile records heart rate and duration, but does not track specific movement patterns or repetitions, unlike the strength training profile.
+It’s designed for versatile use in indoor fitness, where GPS data isn’t needed.

 • Copy the existing CARDIO profile and rename it to HYROX